 - Submissions must be e-mailed to [email protected] and attached to the email.

-- Submissions must include the name of the author and a short bio about their background and work.
+- Submissions must include the name of the author, word count, email address for contact and a short bio about their background and work.

 - Fiction, short stories and nonfiction are limited to one work at a time and may not be longer than 3,500 words (can be an excerpt from a longer work).